 Richard Underwood was born in Derby, England, in 1914.
 His parents were Percival Harry Underwood born at Nottingham in 1883, and Lavinia Minnie Underwood (nee Hart) born at Derby in 1877, who married at Derby in 1904.

 His paternal grand-parents were Octavious Underwood born at Dursley, Gloucestershire, England, in 1857 and Agnes Underwood (nee Meakin) born at Chellaston, Derbyshire in 1855, who married in 1895.
 His maternal grand-parents were George Meakin born at Chellaston, Derbyshire, in 1828, and Hannah Meakin (nee Bates) born about 1827.

 Richard Underwood was born in Derby on 16 April 1914 and was known as Dick Underwood for most of his life.

 Richard served in the (Prince of Wales’s Own) West Yorkshire Regiment during the Second World War with Service Number 4535854 in Karachi (India), and then in Singapore.
-Was a Company Quartermaster Sergeant at the time of his wedding to Doris Thomas in Singapore 18 May 1940.
+He was on leave in the UK at the time of the 1939 Register, and he was a Company Quartermaster Sergeant in Singapore at the time of his wedding to Doris Thomas in 18 May 1940.